openXC7/toolchain-installer/README.md

 # nextpnr-kintex toolchain installer

-This is an FPGA toolchain using yosys and nextpnr-xilinx for Xilinx 7 series FPGAs (Spartan7, Artix7, Zynq7), with added support for Kintex7 FPGAs.
+This is an open source FPGA toolchain using yosys and nextpnr-xilinx for Xilinx 7 series FPGAs (Spartan7, Artix7, Zynq7), with added support for Kintex7 FPGAs.
 (70T, 160T, 325T, 420T, 480T).